 FTEP encourages CU Boulder faculty to participate in the system-wide dialogue on SoTL known as the President's Teaching and Learning Collaborative (PTLC): Scholarship of Teaching & Learning.
 The best teaching scholars, who excel in effective and exemplary teaching, creative work, scholarship, and research, receive the honor of becoming President's Teaching Scholars.

 PTLC was established in 2006.
-It offers faculty from all University of Colorado campuses an opportunity for professional development and the experience and intellectual practice of work in two scholarly endeavors: teaching and research.
+It offers faculty from all University of Colorado campuses an opportunity for academic development and the experience and intellectual practice of work in two scholarly endeavors: teaching and research.
 The PTLC seeks to promote the practice of inquiry in teaching and measuring student learning.
 The Collaborative assists University faculty in developing scholarly research projects on teaching and learning intended for refereed publication.

 This program is modeled on and sponsored by the Carnegie Foundation for the Advancement of Teaching and Learning and is now in the eighth year of its participation.
 The goals of the collaborative are to: include fostering inquiry and leadership for the improvement of student learning, develop and synthesize knowledge about learning and teaching, and promote institutional change in support of the scholarship of teaching and learning.
 The President’s Teaching and Learning Collaborative is an extension of work begun as an institutional participant in the Campus Program of the Carnegie Academy for the Scholarship of Teaching and Learning (CASTL), 2006-2013.